-American artist, sculptor and photographer, Dennis Oppenheim was a leading figure in the development of conceptualism in the United States.
+American artist Dennis Oppenheim was a leading figure in the development of conceptualism in the United States.
 From the 1970s, Oppenheim created ephemeral earth works and was in the vanguard of artists using film and video in relation to performance.
 His work has been exhibited at the Whitney Museum, New York, the Pompidou Centre, Paris, and the Museum of Contemporary Art, Los Angeles.
-He exhibited at the Venice Biennale in 1997 and was the subject of a major solo exhibition at IMMA in 2001.
-In 2007, he received a Lifetime Achievement Award at the Vancouver Sculpture Biennale.
+He was the subject of a major solo exhibition at IMMA in 2001.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.